MatthewBareno/REEU_intern/README.md

 # REEU Summer program

 This repository is intedended to follow up with the summer REEU internship.
-Main objective of the internship is to have an idea how to process **Genome-wide association studies** (GWAS), using as models using the phenotypic and genotypic of data of poplar (_Populus trichocarpa_) tree populations for the pathogen _Septoria musiva_.
+Main objective of the internship is to have an idea how to process **Genome-wide association studies** (GWAS), using as models using the phenotypic and genotypic of data of poplar (_Populus trichocarpa_) tree populations for the pathogen _Sphaerulina musiva_.

 To beging with these analyis, the student need to get familiarized with unix/linux commands, navigate the CQLS computer cluster, and version control and software development using Git.